Governors Palace

 Hamlet

-Ewell was an unincorporated town in James City County of the U.S. state of Virginia, west of Williamsburg.
+Ewell was an unincorporated town in James City County west of Williamsburg, in the U.S. state of Virginia.
 Ewell was named for Benjamin Stoddert Ewell, who was a U.S. and Confederate army officer, and civil engineer.
 Ewell is situated 4½ miles northwest of Governors Palace.

 Grove